rslosch/Investments-Portfolio-Tracker-frontend/README.md

 ### Features
 * Navigtion bar
 * Landng page
-* List of open positions
+* List of open strategies
-* Form to submit new investment positions
+* Form to submit new investment strategy
-* Details of position when selected
+* Details of strategy legs when selected
-* Able to update target selling price / mark position as partially closed
+* Able to update contracts opened on each individual leg
 * Able to delete position

 ### Stretch Goals
-* Able to calculate and display profit/loss information
+* Able to calculate and display momentary profit/loss information